The Red-throated Parrot Finch

 Favorite foods

-Live food (cooked mealworms, ant pupae, flying termites, crickets), small millet, some fruits (apples, oranges, figs), egg food, green food.
+Live food (cooked mealworms, ant pupae, flying termites, small grasshoppers, crickets), grass seeds, small millet, niger, poppy seed, oats, some fruits (apples, oranges, figs, dates, guava, papaya), egg food, green food (spinach, dandelion, chickweed).

 Natural habitat

-Grassland, open areas with some shrubbery, plantations, gardens, forest edge.
+Grassland, open areas with some shrubbery, plantations, gardens, forest edge and clearings.

 Habits